Cleaning Your Contacts

 Cleaning Your Contact Lens Case

-Rinse it with fresh contact lens solution.
+Rinse your case with fresh contact lens solution.
 Never use tap water for this step.

 Allow contact lens case to air-dry, upside down on a clean tissue.

 Replace your contact lens case on a regular basis – at least every 3 months.

 Get Started With Contacts